-Position of Please explain individual 1 Chief Executive The Chief Executive has board responsibility of water-related issues as they are responsible for the Group HSES Policy, which embodies 1 Officer (CEO) our highest level water-related commitments.
-The Centrica Executive Committee, of which the Chief Executive is Chair, are briefed monthly by the Group Director of Health, Safety & Environment (HSE) on performance where any material water-related issues would be raised and discussed.
-The Chief Executive, will also attend the quarterly Safety, Health, Environment, Security and Ethics Committee of the Board (SHESEC) which may discuss water-related issues and is Chair of the Centrica Executive HSES Sub-Committee, which tables environmental issues in more detail on a quarterly basis.
+Position Please explain of individual Chief The Chief Executive has board responsibility of water-related issues as they are responsible for the Group HSES Policy, which embodies our highest-level water-related commitments.
+The Centrica Executive Executive Committee, of which the Chief Executive is Chair, are briefed monthly by the Group Director of Health, Safety & Environment (HSE) on performance where any material water-related issues Officer would be raised and discussed.
+The Chief Executive will also attend the quarterly Safety, Health, Environment, Security and Ethics Committee of the Board (SHESEC) which may discuss water-related (CEO) issues and is Chair of the Centrica Executive HSES Sub-Committee, which tables environmental issues in more detail on a quarterly basis.
 Major water-related incidents are reported within 24 hours to the Chief Executive.